-Pen and brown ink, brown washes and white heightening (oxidized), over black chalk on antique laid paper, framing line in brown ink
+Pen and brown ink, brown washes and white heightening (oxidized), over black chalk on antique laid paper; framing lines in pen and brown ink

 Sheet: 33.4 x 27.9 cm (13 1/8 x 11 in.)